krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmin_local.rst

     change service principal.

 **-randkey**
-    sets the key of the principal to a random value
+    Sets the key of the principal to a random value.

 **-pw** *password*
-    sets the password of the principal to the specified string and does not prompt for a password.
+    Sets the password of the principal to the specified string and does not prompt for a password.
 Note: using this option in a shell script may expose the password to other users on the system via the process list.

 **-e** *enc*:*salt*,...
-    uses the specified list of enctype-salttype pairs for setting the key of the principal.
+    Uses the specified list of enctype-salttype pairs for setting the key of the principal.

 **-x** *db_princ_args*
-    indicates database-specific options.
+    Indicates database-specific options.
 The options for the LDAP database module are:

     **-x dn=**\ *dn*
-        specifies the LDAP object that will contain the Kerberos principal being created.
+        Specifies the LDAP object that will contain the Kerberos principal being created.

     **-x linkdn=**\ *dn*
-        specifies the LDAP object to which the newly created Kerberos principal object will point.
+        Specifies the LDAP object to which the newly created Kerberos principal object will point.

     **-x containerdn=**\ *container_dn*
-        specifies the container object under which the Kerberos principal is to be created.
+        Specifies the container object under which the Kerberos principal is to be created.

     **-x tktpolicy=**\ *policy*
-        associates a ticket policy to the Kerberos principal.
+        Associates a ticket policy to the Kerberos principal.

     .. note::
         - The **containerdn** and **linkdn** options cannot be